erikrose/nose-progressive/README.rst

   To re-run the above, do this::

     nosetests --with-progressive kitsune.apps.wiki.tests.test_parser:TestWikiVideo.test_video_english
-* Editor shortcuts (see below) which let you jump right to any problem line in your editor.
+* Editor shortcuts (see below) let you jump right to any problem line in your editor.

 Editor Shortcuts
 ----------------